catsky/rebang/README.md

 - deployed on China Cloud Computing platform: **Sinaapp**
 - using **MySQL** to store the data of article
 - using Sinaapp **Storage** Module to store the picture, and the thumbnail as well
+- leverage the python crawler to download the articles.
+The crawler is also availible on GIT [https://github.com/catsky/auCrawler](https://github.com/catsky/auCrawler)

 ## Is there a live Demo?